explosion/spaCy/CONTRIBUTING.md

 This is easy in Cython, but somewhat ugly in Python.
 Logic that deals with Python or platform compatibility should only live in [`spacy.compat`](spacy/compat.py).
-To distinguish them from the builtin functions, replacement functions are suffixed with an undersocre, for example `unicode_`.
+To distinguish them from the builtin functions, replacement functions are suffixed with an underscore, for example `unicode_`.
 If you need to access the user's version or platform information, for example to show more specific error messages, you can use the `is_config()` helper function.